 With the growing prevalence of voice platforms such as Alexa, Google Home, and Siri, and the ubiquity of messaging apps like Slack, Facebook Messenger, and Telegram, audiences are increasingly conducting their daily lives with these tools.
-Chatbots are one way for websites to support these new behaviors for finding and consuming content.
+(See my post on Why Smart Content Connectors are the Future of Government Websites for more on this topic.)
+Chatbots are one easy way for websites to support these new behaviors for finding and consuming content.

 Why start with a pilot?

 Taking advantage of these new search and consumption paradigms can seem like a daunting task for an organization.
 However, when approached and implemented through the lens of a pilot program, the scope and cost can be significantly reduced and controlled while at the same time mitigating risk.

 A pilot creates an iterative and agile springboard for embracing and integrating chatbots, AI, machine learning, and other new technologies into your organization.
 We’ve found that the simple steps, outlined below, can help ensure a successful chatbot pilot program.

 Chatbots are computer programs that a user can interact with via text input and/or voice.
 They often take advantage of artificial intelligence tools to help “understand” what someone is saying or typing to help it choose the appropriate response.